datacamp/courses-introduction-to-python/chapter4.md

 # Print out the 50th row of np_baseball

-# Select the entire second colum of np_baseball: np_weight
+# Select the entire second column of np_baseball: np_weight

 # Print out height of 124th player